braze-inc/braze-docs/_docs/_user_guide/administrative/access_braze/single_sign_on/okta.md

 ![okta_assignusers][82]

-#### Optional: Okta-Only Log In
+{% alert note %}
+__SAML SSO-Only Login__
-Go to Company Settings on the Braze app, then the Security Settings tab to utilize _Restrict Single Sign-On(SSO)_ and force all users to log in via Okta only.
+Go to `Company Settings` in Braze, then the `Security Settings` tab to utilize _Restrict Single Sign-On(SSO)_ and force all users to log in via your chosen SAML SSO method.
 This will prevent users from logging in via password.
-Leaving this unchecked will allow your users to login via Okta or their password.
-This method can be used to help test when first implementing Okta.
+Leaving this unchecked will allow your users to login via your chosen SAML SSO method __or__ their password.
+This method can be used to help test when first implementing your chosen SAML SSO method.
+{% endalert %}

 [77]: {% image_buster /assets/img_archive/okta_addapplication1.png %}